Understanding Low Water Pressure in Sydney Homes

 Solution:

-- Unscrew aerator from tap spout
+- Unscrew the aerator from the tap spout

 - Soak in white vinegar for 2-4 hours

-- Scrub with old toothbrush
+- Scrub with an old toothbrush

 - Rinse and reinstall